Frequently Asked Questions

 Can I be tested at any of NextCare or its family of brands clinics?

-When does NextCare offer a collection service for COVID-19?
+When does NextCare offer a testing procedure for COVID-19?

-First and foremost during a clinic visit, one of NextCare’s providers must determine a patient exhibits the appropriate symptoms to administer a collection service.
-Secondly, the clinic must have the resources in place to perform the collection service.
+COVID-19 Testing/Rapid Testing: First and foremost during a clinic visit, one of NextCare’s providers must determine a patient exhibits the appropriate symptoms or meets provider-determined criteria based on CDC priority to administer a collection service or Rapid Test.
+Secondly, the clinic must have the resources in place to perform the collection or Rapid Test.

-What is my financial responsibility for a visit that may require a COVID-19 collection service?
+What is my financial responsibility for a visit that may require one of the testing procedures available at NextCare’s clinics for COVID-19?

 COVID-19 and Animals